Effective ventilation for homes and industrial buildings, with no electricity and no maintenance.

 Coloured tiles on the roofs of homes are usually best suited to the SupaVent range which are available in a variety of colours to match the roof.
 A range of materials is also available from UV stabilised plastic to metal turbines.
 Lightweight aluminium turbines offer a performance and corrosion advantage over heavier galvanised metal turbines.

-Turbovent has trained dealers who are able to assist in selecting and sizing the right turbine for you.
+Turbovent has trained technicians who are able to assist in selecting and sizing the right turbine for you.

 Turbines are installed on the roof; care must be taken to waterproof the installation properly.
 Installations should only be carried out by trained installers who will locate, space and seal turbines correctly.